4164 Social policy researchers, consultants and program officers

 The following is a summary of main duties for some occupations in this unit group:

-- Social policy researchers develop social programs, social legislation, or proposals based on demographic, social and economic analysis and the evaluation of pilot projects.
+- Develop social programs and policies, social legislation, or proposals based on demographic, social and economic research, analysis and the evaluation of pilot projects.

-- Home economists conduct research, advise consumers on the selection and proper use of food products, textiles and other consumer goods and teach household management skills.
+- Advise and assist consumers on the selection and proper use of food products, textiles and other consumer goods and teach household management skills.
 They may also provide consultative services in the areas of development and promotion of new food products, retail buying, social program administration and small business endeavours.

-- Housing policy analysts identify and assess economic, demographic, and social developments and report on their implications for housing policy.
+- Identify and assess economic, demographic, and social developments and report on their implications for housing policy.

-- Social survey researchers develop questionnaires, co-ordinate and conduct surveys, analyse data, and compile and interpret statistics on social issues and policy areas.
+- Develop questionnaires, co-ordinate and conduct surveys, analyse data, and compile and interpret statistics on social issues and policy areas.

-- Social services planners conduct research, develop social programs, assess, co-ordinate and develop awareness of existing social services, and ensure that duplication of services is avoided.
+- Conduct research, develop social programs, assess, co-ordinate and develop awareness of existing social services, and ensure that duplication of services is avoided.
 They may also work with land use planners to determine the impact of major land use plans for transportation, housing and recreational facilities projects.

 - A bachelor's degree or college diploma in a social science or related discipline, or in business administration is usually required.